Reimagining Resuscitation - Episode 1: The Rialto ROSC journey

 By focusing on its mission, “bring value to the community measured in lives saved and quality of life protected,” and a synergistic set of advanced cardiac resuscitation tools, the Rialto Fire department dramatically improved its ROSC rates as well as neurological survival.

-Kevin Joles, NREMT-P, joins Joe to relate how Lawrence-Douglas County Fire and Medical was able to successfully adapt this reproducible approach to improve ROSC rates from 36% to 62% within 8 months.
+Kevin Joles, NREMT-P, joins Joe to explain how Lawrence-Douglas County Fire and Medical was able to successfully adapt this reproducible approach to improve ROSC rates from 36% to 62% within 8 months.

 Review the research cited by Dr. Holley: